Pub cheese

-Pub cheese is a type of soft cheese spread and dip prepared using cheese as a primary ingredient and usually with some type of beer or ale added.
-It can be made with smoked cheeses or liquid smoke added to impart a smoky flavor.
-It is typically served with crackers or vegetables, whereby the cheese is spread onto these foods, or the foods may be dipped in it.
-It is also used as a topping on sandwiches, such as hamburgers.
+Pub cheese is a type of soft cheese spread or dip prepared using cheese as a primary ingredient and usually with some type of beer or ale added.
+While beer cheese is made with beer, pub cheese can be made without alcohol.
 Pub cheese is a traditional bar snack in the United States.

 Pub cheese is sometimes prepared using a mix of processed cheese and pure cheese.
+It can be made with smoked cheeses or liquid smoke added to impart a smoky flavor.
+It is typically served with crackers or vegetables, which may be dipped into the cheese or used as a base for spreading.
+It is also used as a topping on sandwiches, such as hamburgers.

-It is a mass-produced product in the United States.
-For example, Président is a brand that includes pub cheese in its line, and Trader Joe's has a store brand of pub cheese.
+It is a mass-produced product in the United States, typically produced without any alcohol.
+The dairy brand Président sells pub cheese, and Trader Joe's has a store brand of pub cheese.

-Some bars, breweries, public houses and restaurants produce their own versions of pub cheese.
+Some bars, breweries, public houses and restaurants produce their own versions of pub cheeses.